justsealan/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+# Answer 2
+The output of the code is undefined, because the variable y is defined in the scope of the function f1 and is not accessible outside of the function.
 ## Question 3

 Take a look at the following code: